Are you a Victim of Domestic Violence or Stalking in Colorado?

 - You believe that your continued employment would jeopardize the safety of yourself or a member of your immediate family; and

-- You provide sufficient documentation, which may include an active or recently issued protection order or other records documenting domestic abuse (police records or statements from professionals from whom assistance was sought).
+You provide sufficient documentation, which may include an active or recently issued protection order or other records documenting domestic abuse (police records or statements from professionals from whom help was sought).

 If you believe your employer has discriminated against you as a victim of domestic violence or stalking, you may file a civil suit seeking relief including monetary damages (lost wages) in any state district court.

 Your Rights as a Debtor

 Victims of domestic violence often experience financial difficulties.
 This is especially true if the abuser has traditionally been the breadwinner in the family.
 Your abuser could also be intentionally creating financial hardships for you.
 In this section, we provide tips on how to manage your finances separately from your abuser, how to protect your identity, and how to address your debts.